Death and state funeral of Winston Churchill: Procession to Tower Pier

-After the church service, Churchill's coffin was carried by a bearer party from the Grenadier Guards to the Tower of London; the journey lasting 18 minutes, making it the longest distance that a coffin had been carried by bearers in any state funeral.
+After the church service, Churchill's coffin was replaced on the gun carriage by a bearer party from the Grenadier Guards and proceeded to the Tower of London, the journey lasting 18 minutes.
 Arriving at Tower Hill the procession was led by 60 pipers from the Scots Guards, the Royal Inniskilling Fusiliers and the King's Own Scottish Borderers, playing Scottish laments, and then a Royal Marines band played Sunset on Tower Wharf.
 The Honourable Artillery Company fired a 19-gun salute, acknowledging Churchill's positions (as head of government and Lord Warden of the Cinque Ports).
 The procession moved to Tower Pier, where the coffin was taken on board the MV Havengore.

 On the River Thames

 Aboard MV Havengore, naval ratings 'piped the side' and the Royal Marine band played the musical salute Rule, Britannia! to the former First Lord of the Admiralty.
 Sixteen Royal Air Force English Electric Lightning fighter jets flew-past in formation as the boat sailed.

 As the coffin passed up the River Thames, more than 36 dockers lowered their crane jibs in a salute on the south side of the bank.
 It was not part of the plan and was initially disapproved by New Scotland Yard as an unnecessary private tribute.
 The cranes were under the Hay's Wharf (now Hay's Galleria) and the homage was praised as a gesture of respect in an unrehearsed and spontaneous action.

-Nicholas Soames, grandson of Churchill, remarked this unexpected activity as one that "undid us all."
+Nicholas Soames, grandson of Churchill, remarked this unexpected activity as one that "undid us all".
 But when Jeremy Paxman aired his BBC documentary Churchill: A Nation's Farewell in 2015, he created a controversy.
 In it, Paxman interviewed one of the surviving dockers John Lynch, who claimed that the workers were paid to show up for work and did the gesture only because they were paid to do so as it was a Saturday, their day off.
 Lynch further went on to say that the dockers hated Churchill.
 In response, David Freeman reported that way back in 1965, David Burnett, the then managing director of Hay's Wharf, had publicly revealed that the gesture was voluntary.
 Talking to the Daily Mail, Burnett had stated: "We thought we should add our own little tribute to Sir Winston.
 The dock workers concerned immediately agreed to give up their time off...
 Our men have not asked for any overtime.
-They will be paid something to cover their expenses."
-Rodney J. Croft also described in his 2014 book Churchill's Final Farewell that the crane drivers voluntarily did the job "without any resort to asking for overtime pay."
+They will be paid something to cover their expenses".
+Rodney J. Croft also described in his 2014 book Churchill's Final Farewell that the crane drivers voluntarily did the job "without any resort to asking for overtime pay".

 Festival Pier to Waterloo Station

-From the MV Havengore, the coffin was borne to a black Austin Princess hearse at Festival Pier by non-commissioned soldiers of the Queen's Royal Irish Hussars in No 2 Dress Uniform.
+From the MV Havengore, the coffin was borne to a black Austin Princess hearse at Festival Pier by non-commissioned soldiers of the Queen's Royal Irish Hussars in No. 1 Dress Uniform.
 The hearse was escorted only by a large limousine for the Churchill family.